 In the well-known biblical story dealing with the problem of undeserved suffering, Job loses his children, his possessions, and his health.
 Job’s nameless wife turns up after the final blow, after Job has been struck with boils.
 The attention to Job’s suffering usually ignores the fact that she too, after all, is a victim of these divine tests in addition to being pained by exposure to his afflictions (19:17).

 Job 2:9 relates that after all the disasters that befell Job and his family, his wife tells him that he should curse God for all that had happened to them.
 His wife’s counsel, which perhaps manifested her feelings of pity and compassion, only increases Job’s anguish at this nadir in his life, and makes it difficult for him to withstand this test.
-The wife is the subject of a moral critique by the midrash for the counsel that she gave her husband.
+The wife is the subject of a moral critique by the A type of non-halakhic literary activitiy of the Rabbis for interpreting non-legal material according to special principles of interpretation (hermeneutical rules).midrash for the counsel that she gave her husband.